 The college designation and more dedicated space will help the honors program expand on its success, said Dr. Sally Selden, vice president and dean for academic affairs.
 “Westover Honors takes talented students to the next level with a focus on critical thinking and academic challenge,” she said.
 “By creating this integrated living-learning environment, we elevate the excellence of Westover Honors and commit to providing this academic experience to more students.”

 Students, faculty, and staff collaborated to create Vision 2020, which the Board of Trustees adopted in October 2016.
 Its primary goals are to make Lynchburg a national leader in student engagement in academics, athletics, and leadership; modernize and enhance campus facilities; and build a culture of philanthropy by engaging students, alumni, and friends in the life, work, and support of Lynchburg.

 In February 2017, the Board of Trustees chose to rename the institution University of Lynchburg beginning in the summer of 2018.
 The new name reflects the institution’s evolution from a small college to a regional university with a broad undergraduate curriculum and doctoral-level graduate programs.
 It also symbolizes a commitment to the continuing evolution and improvements envisioned in the strategic plan.
-Within the University of Lynchburg, four colleges will administer academic programs: the Lynchburg College of Arts and Sciences; the College of Business; the College of Health Sciences; and the College of Education, Leadership Studies, and Counseling.
+Within the University of Lynchburg, four colleges will administer academic programs: the University of Lynchburg of Arts and Sciences; the College of Business; the College of Health Sciences; and the College of Education, Leadership Studies, and Counseling.

 Faculty and staff are pushing initiatives to create more opportunities that engage students inside and outside the classroom.
 These projects range from a second-year experience program that helps sophomores thrive, high-tech classrooms that encourage active learning, more career development programming, and new academic programs.